DonaldKellett/DonaldKellett/README.md

 2023 Q3:

+- Provisioned RKE2 cluster in HA mode with Istio and MetalLB, Grafana and Prometheus for monitoring and observability
 - Co-implemented monitoring and alerting solution across AWS and Azure with Amazon CloudWatch and SNS for a client
 - Automated the lifecycle of Alibaba Cloud ECS instances with Function Compute